FranciscoFlorezRevuelta/EI/docs/IoT.md

 > References have been ***included along the text***, please review the material and find tip boxes marked as **Important**, which contain mandatory reading material.
 >
 > As explained in the previous chapter, **a test will be conducted** including topics covered in this material.

+## Moodle test

+* The moodle test will be developed during practice sessions on **Wednesday 17 April at 4.30pm CET**, jointly to the module on Intelligent Environments.
+* The questions will be based on this webpage and all the mandatory readings proposed.